 When I first start talking with families about a loved one who’s showing signs of dementia, they often are very concerned about what type of dementia their loved one might be developing.
-Sometimes families will put a great deal of time and money into trying to identify exactly which form of dementia they are facing.
+Sometimes families will spend a great deal of time and money on trying to identify exactly which form of dementia they are facing.
 My first question to them is always, why do you need to know?

-When someone is diagnosed with a disease, we should know exactly how the disease is progressing so we can make educated and appropriate decisions regarding treatment.
-If I were to learn that I was developing cancer, I would want to know what type, how far it had progressed, exactly where it was growing, and all of my treatment options in detail.
+If it were a disease, we would want to focus on what’s wrong so we could make educated and appropriate decisions regarding treatment.
+For example, if I found out I had cancer, I would want to know what type, how far it had progressed, exactly where it was growing, and all of my treatment options in detail.
 I would need all that information to make a wise decision about which treatments to pursue.
 The goal with diagnosis is to isolate the best treatment.

 My goal has always been to help my neighbors (who became my clients) find ways to continue living at home with as much enjoyment and fulfillment as possible.
 When I turned to books on dementia and dementia care, I found a lot of supportive advice and commiseration—and the belief that dementia-related behaviors were unavoidable and inexplicable.
 It sounded like using drugs and locked doors were the only recourse, but I still wanted to find a way to make life better for these people I’d grown to love.

 So, although the way they acted seemed random and unpredictable at first, I stayed focused on their emotional distress.
 Emotions cause our actions and reactions; if I could find a pattern of emotional needs, I knew I could help my clients feel more comfortable.
 What I found were three specific security needs and four well-being needs.
 The DAWN Method teaches families to recognize and meet these needs.